Identity Theft Lawyers in New York

 Identity theft may include criminal, medical, and financial identity theft.
 Identity theft involving criminal activity occurs when a criminal misrepresents himself or herself as another person during arrest.
 A criminal may do this to avoid a summons, prevent the discovery of a warrant issued, or avoid arrest or conviction.
 Medical identity theft occurs when someone identifies himself or herself as another to obtain free medical care.
 Financial identity theft occurs when someone uses another person’s identity or information to obtain credit, goods, services, or benefits.

-Identity theft can include the theft of names, social security numbers, credit card numbers, birth dates, or any other identifying characteristic.
-Identity thieves may obtain personal identity information in several ways.
+Identity theft can include the theft of names, Social Security numbers, credit card numbers, birth dates, or any other identifying characteristic.
+Identity thieves may obtain personal identifying information in several ways.
 Some of the identity theft crimes stem from criminals searching for discarded electronics, public record searches, stolen credit cards, credit card skimming, shoulder surfing, or computer hacking using computer viruses.
 Criminals may retrieve discarded pre-approved credit cards in the mail and try to activate them without the victim’s knowledge.

 - Applying for loans and credit cards;